arunmm8335/blogsy/README.md

 ---

+## 📂 Project Structure

+The project is organized into a monorepo structure with separate directories for the `backend` and `frontend`, and Docker configuration at the root level.

+/blogging-platform
+├── .env                  # Root environment variables for Docker Compose (sensitive) ├── .gitignore            # Files and folders to be ignored by Git ├── docker-compose.yml    # Orchestrates all Docker containers ├── README.md             # You are here!
+│
+├── backend/
+│   ├── .dockerignore     # Files to ignore during the backend Docker build │   ├── Dockerfile        # Recipe for building the backend production image │   ├── package.json      # Backend dependencies and scripts
+│   ├── server.js         # The entry point for the Node.js server
+│   ├── config/           # Database, Redis, and Cloudinary configuration
+│   ├── controllers/      # Logic for handling API requests (MVC Controller) │   ├── middleware/       # Custom middleware (auth, error handling, etc.)
+│   ├── models/           # Mongoose schemas for the database (MVC Model) │   └── routes/           # API route definitions (MVC View/Router)
+│
+└── frontend/
+    ├── .dockerignore     # Files to ignore during the frontend Docker build ├── Dockerfile        # Recipe for building the frontend production image ├── nginx.conf        # Nginx configuration for serving the React app ├── package.json      # Frontend dependencies and scripts ├── public/           # Public assets and index.html └── src/
+        ├── App.js        # Main application component with routing
+        ├── index.js      # The entry point for the React app ├── assets/       # Static assets like images and fonts ├── components/   # Reusable UI components (Header, PostItem, etc.)
+        ├── context/      # React Context providers (Auth, Theme) ├── hooks/        # Custom React hooks (useDebounce) ├── pages/        # Page-level components (HomePage, PostPage, etc.)
+        └── services/     # API service functions (using Axios)

+---

 ## 🏁 Getting Started

 This guide will walk you through setting up and running the Blogsy application on your local machine using Docker.